xkeshav/dotfiles/Angular_JS_Best_Practice.md

-7) Naming Guidelines

-Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is *feature.type.js*.

-There are 2 names for most assets:

-the file name (avengers.controller.js) the registered component name with Angular (AvengersController)

-PascalCaseConroller name
-camleCaseSerive name
-directiveDoesThis Name

 When I find my structure is not feeling comfortable, I go back and revisit these *LIFT* guidelines

 Locating our code is easy